 This is the ratio of the freestream velocity to the velocity used for force normalization.
-This velocity used for force normalization is typically the tip velocity for rotorcraft applications; in that case, Vinf_Ratio is the advance ratio and mach_number is the freestream velocity.
+The force normalization velocity is typically the tip velocity for rotorcraft applications.

 Write Soln

 This is the frequency (in iterations) of Plot3D rotor loading data output, which is pairs of source_grid_00000.p3d and source_data_00000.p3d files.
 To write once, set Write Soln to steps.